microcks/microcks.io/content/blog/async-features-with-docker-compose.md

 This blog post is a detailed walkthrough on how to use Asynchronous related features with Docker-Compose using the new set of compose files shipped in Microcks `master` branch.
 This configuration has also entered our [Installation documentation](https://microcks.io/documentation/installing/docker-compose/#enabling-asynchronous-api-features).

-So all you need from now it `docker` and `docker-compose` on your machine.
+So all you need from now is `docker` and `docker-compose` on your machine.
 Ready?
 Let's go!

 ## Start-up Microcks with Async features